bansallab/asnr/Networks/Mammalia/bats_foodsharing_weighted/Readme.md

 Edge weight type|duration
 Time span of data collection|2 hours
-Time resolution of data collection|1 sec Citation|"Carter, Gerald G., and Gerald S. Wilkinson.
+Time resolution of data collection|1 sec
-Food sharing in vampire bats: reciprocal help predicts donations more than relatedness or harassment.
-Proceedings of the Royal Society of London B: Biological Sciences 280.1753 (2013): 20122573."
+Citation|"> Carter, Gerald G., and Gerald S. Wilkinson. ""Food sharing in vampire bats: reciprocal help predicts donations more than relatedness or harassment.""Proceedings of the Royal Society of London B: Biological Sciences 280.1753 (2013): 20122573."